-Before you buy tickets for Carnegie Hall Stern Auditorium here’s what you need to know:
+Before you buy tickets for an event taking place at Carnegie Hall Stern Auditorium, here’s what you need to know:

 - 1 Detailed Carnegie Hall Seating Chart